kean/Nuke/README.md

 |`Processing`|Image transformations|
 |`Caching`|Stores images into memory cache|

+You can learn more from an in-depth [Nuke 4 Migration Guide](https://github.com/kean/Nuke/blob/master/Docs/Nuke%204%20Migration%20Guide.md).

 ## Requirements<a name="h_requirements"></a>

 - iOS 9.0 / watchOS 2.0 / macOS 10.11 / tvOS 9.0
+- Xcode 8
-- Xcode 8, Swift 3
+- Swift 3

 ## Installation<a name="installation"></a>